oriol-pomarol/final_thesis_project/README.md

     - lobith
       - (same as in basel)

-The data_formatting.ipynb should be the first script to be run, since it formats the data to be used later by the other files.
-There one must choose the amount of time steps added as lagged variables, the train-test split fraction and the location of the data to be formatted.
+The data_formatting.ipynb should be the first script to be run, since it formats the data (located in the data folder of this repositoy) to be used later by the other files.
+There, one must choose the amount of time steps added as lagged variables, the train-test split fraction and the location of the data to be formatted.

 PCR_MLR.ipynb takes the results from PCR-GLOBWB and makes the predictions using multiple linear regression in the given location, with or without lag.
 The number of runs should equal the amount of possible train-test splits (5 by default, for a 80% train split).

 FCNN.ipynb and TCNN.ipynb make the predictions for their respective models, for a user-defined number of runs, on different test sets or not, for the specified location and either whether using lagged variables or not (FCNN) or for the given time window (TCNN).

-Finally, analysis and visualization can be run to obtain all the figures showcased in the thesis, as well as some analysis of the results.
+Finally, analysis_and_visualization.ipynb can be run to obtain all the figures showcased in the thesis, as well as some analysis of the results.